imjackson/scripts/readme.md

 **`newreact.sh`**: Creates a new React project on the desktop from my react-starter, installs needed dependenies, and opens vscode for a rapid start to a new React project.

+**`opensnippets.sh`**: A very simple script to open the VSCode User Snippets folder, because I can't ever remember the path.